-Devastation occurs among family, friends and communities each and every year, as close to 800,000 people take their own lives.
+Devastation occurs among family, friends, and communities every year, as close to 800,000 people around the world take their own lives.
 For every suicide, there are at least 20 unsuccessful attempts.
-While educating ourselves on suicide prevention by knowing the risk factors and warning signs is crucial, the federal government has recognized that people contemplating suicide need an easier and more accessible helpline.
+While it is crucial that we educate ourselves on suicide prevention by knowing the risk factors and warning signs, the federal government has recognized that people contemplating suicide need an easier and more accessible helpline.

 What is the National Suicide Prevention Lifeline?

-The National Suicide Prevention Lifeline is a national network of approximately 170 local and state crisis centers that provide free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
-The Department of Health and Human Services’ Substance Abuse and Mental Health Services Administration runs the National Suicide Prevention Lifeline, in partnership with the Department of Veteran Affairs which manages the Veterans Crisis Lifeline.
+The National Suicide Prevention Lifeline is a national network of over 200 local and state crisis centers that provide free and confidential emotional support, 24 hours a day, seven days a week, to people in suicidal crisis or emotional distress.
+The Department of Health and Human Services’ Substance Abuse and Mental Health Services Administration (SAMHSA) runs the National Suicide Prevention Lifeline, in partnership with the Department of Veterans Affairs, which manages the Veterans Crisis Lifeline.

 If you have any questions regarding the new 988 phone number, please call us at 701.256.5156, or visit these resources: